-Holidays for older couples
+Holidays for older and retired couples

 There’s a wonderful freedom to holidaying once work pressures have begun to abate and the kids have left home.
 Escorted tours and cruises are a great way to explore more challenging destinations, with someone else taking care of all the arrangements, but there plenty of companies offer individual tours too.
-Longer trips are more easily possible, and there is a huge range of activity holidays – from wildlife watching to wine-tasting – to explore.
+Longer trips are more possible, and there is a huge range of activity holidays – from wildlife watching to wine-tasting – to explore.

 An escorted tour – usually in a small group, with a pre-arranged itinerary and a guide to oversee all the arrangements – is an ideal way to explore destinations that might feel a bit daunting to travel to independently.